 If you’d rather stay at a family-friendly hotel in Las Vegas that doesn’t have gambling, the Four Seasons Las Vegas is a top choice.
 It’s literally attached to the Mandalay Bay Resort, so you’re still close to the casino action (and Strip), but stays here are more in line with a typical five-star hotel experience.

-Don’t forget: booking with a Fora Advisor unlocks free upgrades and perks – which means you can splurge elsewhere, like on tickets to world-class shows and entertainment.
+Don’t forget: booking with Fora unlocks free upgrades and perks – which means you can splurge elsewhere, like on tickets to world-class shows and entertainment.

 5. The Venetian (or Palazzo)